 Be very careful.
 The lowest fee does not mean you will get the best care.
 Often fees are hidden or added on later.
 Ask if the fees include all the services, including medications, lab work, ultrasound, and follow-up exams.
 We try our best to accommodate patients with financial problems with our reduced fee scale and financial assistance.

 Seeking medical abortion?
 Is their protocol your best choice?

 Check to see that the clinic uses the abortion pill Mifeprex, which is the best and safest method.
 Since its FDA approval in 2000, it has become the only approved medical abortion method in the US.
 Avoid a provider that uses the injection methotrexate, a cancer and arthritis medication, which takes longer, fails more often, and has additional health risks.
 The National Abortion Federation guidelines advise using Mifeprex, as do FDA guidelines.
 We have been providing state-of-the-art approved Mifeprex medical abortions since 2002.

 Are their services convenient?

-Unlike many Pennsylvania clinics, we only require one visit for abortion.
-We have three or four surgery days every week, including Saturdays, and usually can work you in for an appointment quickly at a time that suits you.
+Unlike some Pennsylvania clinics, we only require one visit for abortion.
+We have three or four surgery days every week, including Saturdays, and usually can work you in for an appointment quickly and at a time that suits you.